Normalizations of Eisenstein integrals for reductive symmetric spaces

-\begin{proof} The normality of $M_{0n}$ follows since $\fm_{0n}$ is an ideal of $\fm_{0}$.
-Since $\fm_{0}$ is reductive, there exists an ideal $\fm_{0c}$ complementary to $\fm_{0n}$.
-The group $M_{0n}$ is equal to the connected component of $Z_{M_{0}}(\fm_{0c})$ and therefore $M_{0n}$ is closed.
+\begin{proof} The normality of $M_{0\rmn}$ follows since $\fm_{0\rmn}$ is an ideal of $\fm_{0}$.
+Since $\fm_{0}$ is reductive, there exists an ideal $\fm_{0c}$ complementary to $\fm_{0\rmn}$.
+The group $M_{0\rmn}$ is equal to the connected component of $Z_{M_{0}}(\fm_{0c})$ and therefore $M_{0\rmn}$ is closed.
 This proves assertion (a).
-From $\fm_0 = \fm + \fm_{0n}$ and (a) it follows that $M M_{0n}$ is an open subgroup of $M_0.$ Since $M_0$ is of the Harish-Chandra class, and $M = Z_{K \cap M_0}(\fa \cap \fm_0),$ it follows that $M$ intersects every connected component of $M_0.$ Hence, $M_0 = M M_{0n}$ and (b) readily follows.
+From $\fm_0 = \fm + \fm_{0\rmn}$ and (a) it follows that $M M_{0\rmn}$ is an open subgroup of $M_0.$ Since $M_0$ is of the Harish-Chandra class, and $M = Z_{K \cap M_0}(\fa \cap \fm_0),$ it follows that $M$ intersects every connected component of $M_0.$ Hence, $M_0 = M M_{0\rmn}$ and (b) readily follows.
 Assertion (c) follows from (b) and (a).
 We now turn to assertion (d).
-From Lemma \ref{l: fm zero n inside fh} it follows that $M_{0n} \subset H.$ In view of (b) we now see that
+From Lemma \ref{l: fm zero n inside fh} it follows that $M_{0\rmn} \subseteq H.$ In view of (b) we now see that

 Hence (d).
-From (c) and (d) we obtain a natural fiber bundle $M/M\cap M_{0n} \to M/H_M$ which corresponds to factorization by the group $F:= H_{M}/(M\cap M_{0n}).$ Likewise, we obtain a natural fiber bundle $M_0 / M_{0n} \to M_0 / H_{M_0}$ which corresponds to factorization by group $F_0:= H_{M_0}/ M_{0n}.$ The isomorphism of (c) maps $F$ onto $F_0,$ hence (e) follows.
+From (c) and (d) we obtain a natural fiber bundle $M/M\cap M_{0\rmn} \to M/H_M$ which corresponds to factorization by the group $F:= H_{M}/(M\cap M_{0\rmn}).$ Likewise, we obtain a natural fiber bundle $M_0 / M_{0\rmn} \to M_0 / H_{M_0}$ which corresponds to factorization by group $F_0:= H_{M_0}/ M_{0\rmn}.$ The isomorphism of (c) maps $F$ onto $F_0,$ hence (e) follows.

-Since $M_{0n}$ is normal in $M_0,$ it acts trivially on the quotient $M_0/M_{0n}.$ The second assertion of (f) follows from this as $M_{0n}\subset H_{M_0}.$ \end{proof}
+Since $M_{0\rmn}$ is normal in $M_0,$ it acts trivially on the quotient $M_0/M_{0\rmn}.$ The second assertion of (f) follows from this as $M_{0\rmn}\subseteq H_{M_0}.$ \end{proof}

 Given a continuous Fr\'echet $M_0$-module $V$, we denote its space of smooth vectors by $V^\infty.$ This comes equipped with the structure of a continuous Fr\'echet $M_0$-module in the usual way.
-The continuous linear dual is denoted by ${V^\infty}';$ this is called the space of distribution vectors of $V.$
+The continuous linear dual is denoted by ${V^\infty}'.$

 \begin{cor} Let $(\xi, V)$ be an irreducible continuous representation of $M_0$ in a Fr\'echet space $V$ such that